 After India gained independence Surat developed as a prime commercial, industrial and tourist place in India.
 Surat, over time, managed to carve a niche for its silk, cotton, and apparel markets that had the unique zari work which is famous across the globe in the textile industry.
 Today Surat is known as the world’s largest diamond cutting, polishing, and carving center, where diamonds from around the world arrive for further processing.

+3. Suvali Beach.
 The Suvali beach or Swally beach is located nearly 20km from Surat and one may visit there by any local transport like a taxi or a bus.
-The beach is covered with black and grey color sand which is a sight of amusement for the visitors.
+The beach is covered with black and grey colour sand which is a sight of amusement for the visitors.
 The beach is known to be the cleanest among all the beaches of India.

-By Rail.
-Surat railway station is the nearest station to reach this culturally rich district of Gujarat.
-The station welcomes regular and frequent trains from across the country.
+By Train.
+If planning to travel by train then deboard at the Surat Railway Station.
+The station has regular trains operating frequently to and fro across the country.
 Gandhidham special, Ag Kranti Rajdhani, and Swaraj Express are a few trains on which seats can be reserved to reach Surat.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here